-- If you are unable to come to the testing station, please indicate this when making the appointment on the national telephone number.
+- If you are unable to visit the testing station, please indicate this when making the appointment.

 - Do NOT use public transport (bus, train, tram, metro) to go to your appointment.

 What the test involves

 - The coronavirus test takes about 10 minutes.

 - The GGD staff member taking the test will place a cotton swab into your nose and throat.
-This only takes a few seconds, but may be uncomfortable.
+This only takes a few seconds but it may be uncomfortable.

-- The swab will be sent to the laboratory, where they will determine whether you have COVID-19.
+- The swab will be sent to the laboratory, where they will determine if you have COVID-19.

 - The test is free of charge.

-- Go straight home after the test and stay home until you receive your test results.
+- Go straight home after the test and stay home until you receive your test result.

 While you wait for your test result

-- Your test results will take up to 48 hours.
-You will be notified by phone, even at the weekend, so ensure that you can be reached on your number.
+- Your test result will take up to 48 hours.
+You will be notified by phone, even at the weekend, so please ensure that you can be reached on your telephone number.

 - You can start making a list of people you had contact with starting two days before your symptoms began until the moment you went into self-isolation.
 Make a note of their names, addresses, email addresses and telephone numbers.
 Divide your contacts into three groups:

-- Your household members: these are the people living in the same house and with whom you didn’t practice social distancing.
+- Your household members: these are the people living in the same house and with whom you did not practice social distancing.

 - Close contacts: these are people outside your household with whom you had face-to-face contact for more than 15 minutes at a distance of less than 1.5 metres.
 This could be your pedicurist or hairdresser, for instance.
-Please note: also include the people with whom your contact time was shorter but more high-risk.
+Please note: also include the people with whom your contact time was shorter but higher risk.
 For example, someone you kissed or someone who was near you when you coughed.

 - Other contacts: these are the people with whom you had contact for more than 15 minutes at a distance of at least 1.5 metres.
 People at work, in a classroom or at the gym, for instance.